jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 (Note: The "system.lt" file contains a link to "dna_polymer.lt".)

-For a detailed explanation of these programs see the links above.
-For a detailed step-by-step explanation of this process (with an excess of confusing and crufty comments), see these two files:
+For a detailed step-by-step explanation of this process (with an abundance of crufty comments), see these two files:
 ["STEP_1_generate_coords.sh"](STEP_1_generate_coords.sh)
 and